nodeGame/nodegame-benchmark/README.md

 ## Options for run_benchmark

 ```
-$ ./run_experiment.py --help
+$ ./run_benchmark.py --help
-usage: run_experiment.py [-h] -c CONFIG -n NUM_GAMES [NUM_GAMES ...] [-r]
+usage: run_benchmark.py [-h] -c CONFIG -n NUM_GAMES [NUM_GAMES ...] [-r]
                          [-t TIMEOUTS [TIMEOUTS ...]]

-Execute nodegame experiment and write experiment data to csv file.
+Execute nodegame benchmark and write benchmark data to csv file.

 optional arguments:
   -h, --help            show this help message and exit
   -c CONFIG, --config CONFIG
-                        Experiment configuration file in JSON format
+                        Benchmark configuration file in JSON format
                         containing variables that likely do not change between
-                        experiments.
+                        benchmarks.
   -n NUM_GAMES [NUM_GAMES ...], --num_games NUM_GAMES [NUM_GAMES ...]
                         Number of simultaneous games to consider for the
-                        experiment, can be a list.
+                        benchmark, can be a list.
   -r, --reliable        Boolean flag to turn on reliable messaging.
   -t TIMEOUTS [TIMEOUTS ...], --timeouts TIMEOUTS [TIMEOUTS ...]
-                        Timeouts to consider for the experiment when reliable
+                        Timeouts to consider for the benchmark when reliable
                         messaging is used, can be a list.
 ```

-## Examples
+## Example Runs

-Reads the config file and run 1 experiment where there is 1 game:
+Reads the config file and run 1 benchmark where there is 1 game:

     ./run_.py -c config.json -n 1